ospin-web-dev/FCTGraph/README.md

 ## Upcoming:
 - reject setting properties on the core classes that should not change throughout the lifetime of an object (`type`, `subType`, `name`, etc.)
 - disconnect connections between slots
-- dataStreams reference slots instead of just the slot name (works with instantiating from slot name) and still serialize to contain the slot names.